labyrinthinesecurity/kinglet/README.md

 # Samples and customization

 ## Samples
-When you run kinglet, enter numbers 1 to 4 to select one of the samples.
+When you run kinglet I or kinglet II, enter numbers 1 to 4 to select one of the samples.

 ## Customization

 To skip samples, enter 0.
-You will be asked for a series of questions to customize a test run.
+You will be asked for a series of questions to customize a test run:
+- how many nodes
+- what is the size of the nodes
+- how many containers

 # Behind the scene

-Kinglet is dynamic: the Z3 model is built on-the-fly depending to the number of containers and nodes on the cluster.
+Kinglet is dynamic solver: the Z3 STM model is built on-the-fly depending to the number of containers and nodes on the cluster.
 Thank you Python's eval() function!

 Affinity and size constraints are intricated, since placing a container on a node given an affinity constraint depends on the node "free space" capacity.
 In the code, intrication is materialized by propositional logic statements of the form: